DContento/Projects/README.md

 # Past-Projects
-Projects that i have either solely worked on or contributed too (School and Work)
+Past school or work projects that i have contributed too or solely worked on